 CCCU (Counsel of Christian Colleges and Universities) Tuition Exchange Program

 Lipscomb University participates in the CCCU Tuition Exchange Program.
-For more information and an application, please visit this site.
+For more information and an application, please visit the CCCU website for more information.
 Mail all applications to Lipscomb University, directed to the attention of Tiffany Summers.

 Regular Undergraduate students who do not enter with an Academic Scholarship may be awarded according to the transfer scale after earning at least 24 hours at Lipscomb.
 When aid has been lost due to cumulative GPA and/or other probation issues, it can be reinstated once the student raises their GPA or resolves their probation issues.